abhinav-123457/Testing_fruit_veg_recognition/README.md

 1. Convolutional layers: Extract features from the images using filters.
 2. Pooling layers: Reduce the spatial dimensions of the feature maps to prevent overfitting.
 3. Fully connected layers: Combine the extracted features to classify the input into one of the predefined categories.

+## Result
+The model was trained on the dataset for 32 epochs and achieved the following results:

+Training accuracy: 92.4472918510437%
+Validation accuracy: 93.4472918510437 %